Sandra Paños: Levante (2010–2015)

-Barcelona (2015–present)
+Barcelona (2015–2024)

 At 22 years old, Paños moved from Levante to Barcelona after the 2015 FIFA Women's World Cup, the summer that the Catalan club professionalised their women's side.
 In her first Champions League season, Panos was named to the UEFA Women's Champions League Squad of the season, the first ever Barcelona player to do so.
 She was also the recipient of her first Zamora Trophy.

 In the 2017–18 season at Barcelona, she received her second Zamora Trophy for conceding just 12 goals in 26 league matches.
 Paños shared goalkeeping duties with Laura Ràfols until Ràfols' retirement in 2018.
 The season following Ràfols' departure, she picked up a captaincy role for the first time in blaugrana and was named the club's third captain.
 In 2019, Paños was given her third Zamora Trophy award, conceding a personal-best 11 goals in the 2018–19 league season.
 For the 2019–20 season, her role as captain was decreased to fourth captain as Alexia Putellas made the jump to second captain.

 In 2020, following the premature end of the 2019–20 league season due to the COVID-19 pandemic, Paños was awarded her fourth Zamora Trophy, a record number.
 That season, she conceded a personal-best 0.26 goals per game.

 In the quarterfinals of the UEFA Women's Champions League, Paños saved a penalty from Manchester City’s Chloe Kelly and recorded a clean sheet in a 3–0 win.
 In May 2021, Paños extended her Barcelona contract to June 2024.
 Days after announcing her contract extension, she started the second Champions League final of her career and recorded a clean sheet against Chelsea, as the team won the match 4–0.
-Paños was named to the 2020-21 UEFA Women's Champions League Squad of the Season, and later won the 2020-21 UEFA Women's Champions League Goalkeeper of the Season award.
-At the end of the 2020-21 league season, she had conceded a league-best 12 goals.
+Paños was named to the 2020–21 UEFA Women's Champions League Squad of the Season, and later won the 2020–21 UEFA Women's Champions League Goalkeeper of the Season award.
+At the end of the 2020–21 league season, she had conceded a league-best 12 goals.
 Paños was ineligible to win the Zamora Trophy however, as she suffered a thigh injury in October 2020 that kept her out of play for three months, and did not complete in at least 28 matches.

 Paños returned to her role as Barcelona's third captain ahead of the 2021–22 season, after regular captain Vicky Losada moved to Manchester City.
 In October 2021, she was named as a nominee to the 2021 Ballon d'or.
 On 31 October, Paños played in her 200th match for Barcelona in all competitions as her side won 8–1 against Real Sociedad.